MASCOT Icon

 Bi-level Optimization

-Low-resource, multi-level optimization pipeline that harmonizes individual persona adherence with collective interaction synergy
+A low-resource, multi-level optimization pipeline that harmonizes individual persona adherence with collective interaction synergy.

 Extensive Evaluation